-The cumulative near-infrared background fluctuations will again be built from the Lyman- $\alpha$ emission, stellar continua, two-photon continua, and free-free-free-bound emission.
-However, unlike for the mean signal, the spatial location of this emission (within or outside of galaxies) is important, because recombinations that occur over the $\sim 10$ Mpc ionized bubbles in the IGM will change the spatial scales of the fluctuations (and create such low surface-brightness features that they will be all but unobservable in practice).
-In most circumstances, the fluctuations trace the galactic component and diminish as the escape fraction of UV photons, $f{\rm esc}$ approaches unity.
+this emission (within or outside galaxies) is important, because recombinations that occur over the $\sim \!
+10 \, \mathrm{Mpc}$ ionized bubbles in the IGM change the spatial scales of the fluctuations (and create such low surface-brightness features that they are all but unobservable in practice).
+In most circumstances, the fluctuations trace the galactic component and diminish as the escape fraction of UV photons, $f{\rm esc}$, approaches unity.